ymattw/joyus/_posts/2016-05-26-find-large-files-in-gitlab.md

 ...
 ```

 That's it - the 4th column is the file size in byte.
-Pipe to `awk 'int($4)
+Pipe to `awk 'int($4) > 1024*1024*10'`
-> 1024*1024*10'` would give me all file that has size greater than 10MB.
+will give me all file that has size greater than 10MB.

 A complete script is like below: